jobrunr/website/content/en/documentation/installation/storage/_index.md

 > __Important__: you will need to add the correct dependency (jdbc-driver) for each of the databases below.

 ## SQL databases
-By default, JobRunr will automatically create the necessary tables for your database.
-If however you do not want to give the JobRunr DataSource DDL rights, you can easily create the tables JobRunr uses yourself using one of the following methods:
+Setting up an SQL database is easy-peasy because you probably don't need to do a thing!

 > Running MySQL or MariaDB?
 Make sure [your connection string]() is setup that it [UTC timestamps correctly](https://stackoverflow.com/questions/1646171/mysql-datetime-fields-and-daylight-savings-time-how-do-i-reference-the-extra).

+#### Sit back, relax and let JobRunr do the work for you!
+By default, **JobRunr will automatically create the necessary tables** for your database.
+Just like Liquibase and Flyway, it comes with a database migration manager that manages the database for you.

+#### Setting up the database yourself
+If however you do not want to give the JobRunr DataSource DDL rights, you can easily create the tables JobRunr uses yourself using one of the following methods:

-#### Run the DatabaseCreator
+###### Run the DatabaseCreator
 The DatabaseCreator class allows you to create the necessary tables using a terminal.
 You must provide a user that has DDL rights.

 ```